razyousuf/customer-churn-prediction/README.md

 # Customer Churn Prediction Using ML models and Django

 A Django-based web application that predicts customer churn based on input data.
 The system utilizes **machine learning models** to analyze customer behavior and provides insights into retention strategies.
+Try it here: https://customer-churn-prediction-hutq.onrender.com

 ---